uea-teaching/computing-principles/lectures/system/system.md

 </span>

-note: create a relative path, use absolute to get the absolute path The absolute path includes all parents up to the root of the file system
+note: here I create a relative path, then use absolute() to get the absolute path The absolute path includes all parents up to the root of the file system

 --